 Line 32a.
 Shortfall Amortization Bases and Amortization Installments.
-Outstanding balance - If the plan's funding shortfall (determined under Code section 430(c)(4) and ERISA section 303(c)(4), reflecting the full amount of the funding target) is zero, all amortization bases and related installments are considered fully amortized.
+Outstanding balance - If the plan's funding shortfall (determined under Code section 430(c)(4) and ERISA section 303(c)(4)) is zero, all amortization bases and related installments are considered fully amortized.
 In this case, enter zero.
-Otherwise, enter the sum of the outstanding balances of all shortfall amortization bases (including any new shortfall amortization base established for the current plan year).
+Otherwise, enter the sum (but not less than zero) of the outstanding balances of all shortfall amortization bases (including any new shortfall amortization base established for the current plan year).
 The outstanding balance for each amortization base established in past years is equal to the present value as of the valuation date of any remaining amortization installments for each base (including the amortization installment for the current plan year), using the interest rates reported on line 21.